Trusts and Estates

 Experienced Georgia wills and trusts attorneys

-With more than 30 years of combined experience, the attorneys at Thornton & Graham, P.C. possess in-depth knowledge about all aspects of trusts and estate issues, including:
+With more than 40 years of combined experience, the attorneys at The Graham Law Firm possess in-depth knowledge about all aspects of trusts and estate issues, including:

-The experienced attorneys at Thornton & Graham, P.C. can advise you on the best approach to your estate planning.
+The experienced attorneys at The Graham Law Firm can advise you on the best approach to your estate planning.
 We thoroughly analyze your estate and strategize the best means of transferring your assets, minimizing taxes, establishing guardianship for your children, supporting personal philanthropic causes and protecting your loved ones.
 We can draft a will that reflects your desires and establish living trusts if they would be beneficial to your estate.

 Our attorneys apply their extensive knowledge about Georgia probate court to guide you through the complex process of probating a will.
 We assist executors in all steps of the process, including: